gpodder/gpodder.github.io/iPod-Touch.md

 Requirements
 ------------

 gPodder may require you to jailbreak your iPod.
 This is due to restrictions set by Apple.
 To find out how to do this, click [here](https://help.ubuntu.com/community/PortableDevices/iPhone).
 Additionally, you're gonna have to install libgpod v0.6.0 or newer.
-Il faudrait idéalement se faire prèter un coffre fort d'occasion, comme ceux que l'ont pourra trouver sur le [site de la sécurité](http://infosafe.fr) en suivant ce lien.

 How-To
 ------